LONG BIO

 I vividly remember my teenage years, and while I know things have changed, the emotions of those years are universal.
 I think that’s why my stories speak to teens and to people who ever were teens.
 I try to tell stories that will make you laugh a little, cry a little, and think about what it means to be yourself.

-For an up-to-date interview about me, check out the "Choose to Be Curious" podcast by Lynn Borton.
+For an almost up-to-date interview about me, check out the "Choose to Be Curious" podcast by Lynn Borton.